Skip to main content

 A stay at this moment, he said, was reasonable in order to preserve the integrity of the court and of the legal profession.

-suggested by Jacobs if the business of the court on the next date would
+Responding, Magaji, who had suggested an indefinite adjournment, said he would agree to the two-week adjournment suggested by Jacobs if the business of the court on the next date would be for parties to report the appeal court’s decision.

 Magaji said it was necessary for him to remind the tribunal that his client’s trial was affecting his job as Senate President.